Forward

 –Proverbs

-However, for those most interested in exploring the current state-of-affairs in schools (along with daily life in the classroom), I suggest starting with my LaC blog and its Updates Archive.
+However, for those most interested in exploring the current state-of-affairs in schools (along with daily life in the classroom), I suggest starting with my LaC Updates.
 There, I continue to explore everything from the impact of the pandemic to the digital divide (as well as other social justice issues), and I regularly post the latest brain research and its bearing on how teaching and learning need to change to be more effective.
-These shorter essays are meant to complement the larger work of the project presented in the e-book, and for a more casual reader, they provide a nice, abbreviated starting point to my ideas about education.
+These shorter essays are meant to complement the larger work of the project presented in the e-book, and for a more casual reader, they provide a nice, abbreviated starting point to my ideas and thoughts about education.

 And if I happen to generate some additional thoughts about how we can be addressing the issues I am raising about teaching and learning in today’s classrooms, I encourage sharing.
 Feedback and comments are welcomed throughout the e-book and blog pages.
 Or I can be contacted directly at the project e-mail, stemteacheremeritus.rpcs@gmail.com

-I hope you find the journey beginning with either the Introduction or my first post a rewarding one, and I look forward to hearing other’s thoughts and ideas.
+I hope you find the journey beginning with either the Introduction or my general postings a rewarding one, and I look forward to hearing other’s thoughts and ideas.

 David L. Brock